TaianRmos/CTF-Writeups/FCSC-2023/reverse/Aaarg/solution.md

 ## What do we do from now ?

-Since it's just an intro challenge, we try some very simple things, like looking at the content of the file or printing the strings.
+Since it's just an intro challenge, we can try some very simple things, like looking at the content of the file or printing the strings.

 You can use commands like `cat` or `string` to accomplish that, but you'll see that we get nothing from it.